 Understanding the Motivations of the IT Consulting Partner

 The main salesperson at an IT consultancy is called a partner.
 IT consultancy partners have very high consulting service quotas — often around $2 million per year.
-Partners don’t do much work on projects, their job is to sell.
+Partners don’t do much work on projects, and their job is to sell.
 Senior level resources in consulting companies that cannot sell are called directors, and their status is lower than a partner.

 Partners are highly restricted on which products they can recommend.
-They are essentially compelled to recommend the major applications from SAP and Oracle, two software vendors that have agreed to outsource their consulting to these companies.
+They are inherently compelled to recommend the major applications from SAP and Oracle, two software vendors that have agreed to outsource their consulting to these companies.

 Issue 1: Consulting Companies Keep Clients in the Dark